How Can Business Owners Make Use of Revolving Line of Credit?

 Although similar, a revolving credit line differs from the rest in many ways.
 For instance, virtual cards generally have a higher interest rate than those of a credit line.
 In case of credit cards, you’re only able to use the funds for purchases or payment of bills.
 A revolving line of credit, on the other hand, gives you the freedom to withdraw funds into your bank account without paying any extra fees.

 The alternative of taking a short-term bank loan may not be feasible especially when the need for funds isn’t high enough.
 If you can pay the borrowed amount in a month or two, a revolving line of credit is the better option.

 Today, many financial institutions provide revolving lines of credit should you need one.
 For small business owners, opening a credit line is much easier and faster than taking a loan from a bank.
 That being said, knowing the lender is as important as knowing how much you want to borrow.
 A revolving credit can be a boon if used wisely.

 Advantages and Disadvantages

 Below are some of the pros and cons of opening a revolving credit line.

 1. Flexibility – use it for purchases, bill payments and even bank withdrawals.

-2. Interest payments - pay interest only on the utilised amount.
+2. Interest payments – pay interest only on the utilized amount.

 3. Increase credit score – by repaying your loans on time, you can increase your credit score which in turn will enable your eligibility for higher loans in the future.